gl-inet/docs-astrowarp/docs/quick_start/index.md

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/11.png){class="glboxshadow"}

-**Step 5**: After completing the steps, the following topology diagram will appear, confirming the successful setup of the basic network.
+**Step 5**: Once the steps are completed, the following topology diagram will be displayed, confirming that the basic network has been set up successfully.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/12.png){class="glboxshadow"}